Terms of Service

 Service categories covered on this website include Residential and Business.
 To locate your residential rate choose your community under Customer Service Residential -> What’s My Power Rate?
 For business rates in your community, choose your community under Customer Service -> Business Service -> Business Rates?

-For information on Government, General Service and Industrial rates contact your regional office or NTPC headquarters.
+For information on Government, General Service and Industrial rates, please contact our Customer Care Team at 1-800-661-0855.

 6. Why does NTPC have to estimate my read? - Section 12.0

 NTPC must be able to access your meter at all times.
 If NTPC is unable to read your meter due to weather, locked doors, vandalized equipment or equipment failure, NTPC will estimate your use.
 You must pay the amount billed, and any necessary adjustments will be made to the next invoice as soon as the meter can be read.